Eleni Benson

 Eleni Marie Benson (Ελένη Μπένσον; born 12 January 1983) is an American-born Greek former footballer who played as a defender.
 She has been a member of the Greece women's national team.

 College career

-Benson attended the Yale University in New Haven, Connecticut.
+Before college, Benson was a star high school soccer player at E. O. Smith High School, in Mansfield, Connecticut.
+Benson went on to attend and play for Yale University in New Haven, Connecticut.

 International career

 Benson played for Greece at senior level in the 2004 Summer Olympics.

 Personal life

 Benson is married and has added her married name, Rettig, to her American nationality.